tomverran/php-smtp/README.md

 ### How?

 To run the project clone the git repo, get composer from getcomposer.org then run an update to generate the autoloaders.
 You then just php smtp.php and let the fun begin.

-oh and finally
-## Don't use this anywhere remotely near production (or even vaguely significant) code!